Frontline launches new Ford Transit Custom campervan

 Explore Nation’s Frontline

-KINGS OF THE ROAD: With the easing of Covid restrictions across NSW and broader Australia, there’s never been a better time to hit the road in a Frontline campervan.
+With the easing of COVID-19 restrictions across NSW and broader Australia, there’s never been a better time to hit the road in a Frontline campervan.

 It’s all about getting you to where you want to go in reliable comfort, according to Frontline general manager Tim Heritage.

-Regarding lifestyle, Frontline offers five different layouts that can be customised for your needs.
+When it comes to lifestyle, Frontline campervans offer five different layouts that can be customised for your needs.

-want to explore remotely off-road.
-The HiAce is more popular with travellers who prefer more road-based familiar touring and getaways.
+“Our Volkswagen campervans can be specified as 4-motion all-wheel drive, which appeals to those who want to explore remotely off-road.
+The HiAce remains popular with travellers who prefer more road-based familiar touring and getaways.
+For something fresh and stylish, the Renault Traffic camper conversion is attracting a lot of attention.”

-“A great feature of both is that you can move from front to back of the vehicle inside without having to get out of the car.”
+A great feature of all Frontline campervans for sale is that you can move from the front to the back of the vehicle without stepping outside, perfect for weather and convenience.

-Frontline’s vans appeal to a very broad demographic.
-“0ur customer base spans from 30-year-olds up to 90 plus – it’s amazing how many younger people are switching onto our campervans.
-Many of our customers are in that 50-plus bracket looking for a work-life balance.
+“Our customer base spans from 30-year-olds up to 90-plus – it’s amazing how many younger people are switching onto our campervans,” Tim said.
+“Many of our customers are in that 50-plus bracket looking for a work-life balance.
+They might be stepping back from work with the idea of transitioning to retirement over the next ten years.”

-Frontline Campers was founded by adventure-seeker Peter Farrugia over thirty years ago when he was 21.
+Frontline Campers was founded by adventure-seeker Peter Farrugia over thirty years ago when he was just 21.

 “Peter developed campervans that satisfied his outdoors-oriented touring lifestyle based on his experience back then, and Frontline Campers has been sharing his secrets with Australia ever since,” Tim said.

-“It’s a point of difference I can’t stress enough in terms of credibility – the level of testing, compliance and experience we offer is unparalleled in the industry.”
+“It’s a point of difference I can’t stress enough in terms of credibility – the level of testing, compliance, and experience we offer is unparalleled in the industry.”

 “It has opened up our options, and I know there are many people keen to get out and support those places that have been doing it tough through bushfires, floods and pandemics,” Tim said.